 Who is eligible?

-Groups of young people making Education Visits to Parliament from UK constituencies may be eligible for a transport subsidy to help with the cost of travel to and from London.
+Groups of young people making education visits to the UK Parliament may be eligible for a transport subsidy to help with the cost of travel to and from London.

 - An eligible group may make one transport subsidy application per financial year (1 April – 31 March)

-- The group must be making an education visit to Parliament.
-This is classed as a visit booked through Parliament's Education and Engagement team or a tour booked by the school's MP through the Tours Office.
-Both must be delivered by a guide trained by the Engagement and Engagement team.
+- The group must be making an education visit to the UK Parliament.
+This is classed as a visit booked through Parliament's Education and Engagement team or a tour booked by the school's local MP through the Tours Office.

 - The group type should be on those listed in List A in Appendix A (includes further education colleges)